Skip to content

 Step 4: Generate Dockerfiles

-terok generate myproj
+terok project generate myproj

 Step 5: Build Images